arpyzo/fixed_pipeline_gltest/README.md

 Demo application written to learn and experiment with fixed pipeline OpenGL features.

+## Requirements

+This demo makes use of wxWidgets to provide basic GUI features including an OpenGL context.
+GLUT is used to provide access to OpenGL functions.

-## Warning!
+## Refactoring

-This code is undergoing a major refactoring and will almost certainly give you a headache in its current state.
+This code has undergone a major refactoring and repair.
+The camera and vector functions have been cleaned up a little, but could use further refactoring.

 ## Demos